Anugithuv/alx-system_engineering-devops/0x00-shell_basics/README.md

 betty from /tmp/ to /tmp/my_first_directory.
-It delete the file betty in the /tmp/my_first_directory It delete the directory my_first_directory that is in the /tmp directory
+It delete the file betty in the /tmp/my_first_directory It delete the directory my_first_directory that is in the /tmp directory changes the working directory to the previous one